Let’s look at that last example from a different angle.

 where the difference between and must not be overlooked.

-In different lights the formula presents itself as an aimed arrow, fair sampling, or stochastic independence condition.
+Viewed in various lights the formula presents itself as an aimed arrow, fair sampling, or stochastic independence condition.

 As before, it is convenient to represent the absolute term by means of the corresponding idempotent term

-If the fair sampling condition were true, it would have the following consequence:
+If the fair sampling condition were true, it would have the following consequence.

-On the contrary, we have the following fact:
+On the contrary, we have the following fact.